Samantha Skey

 Samantha Skey is an American business executive who is chief executive officer for SHE Media.

 Early life and education

 Skey holds a Bachelor of Arts degree in comparative literature from Hamilton College.

 Career

-In her early career, Skey served in management positions in companies such as The Walt Disney Company and CNET.
+In her early career, Skey served in management positions at companies such as The Walt Disney Company and CNET.
 She also worked as an executive at Alloy Online and was the chief marketing officer at Passenger, as well as the chief revenue officer at Recyclebank.
 Skey is also credited with the first real-time multi-player reward based website, "Riddler," for Interactive Imaginations.